Tracks - Lindeman Pass

 - Leura Cascades / Fern Bower

 The track coming down from the top of Robert's Pass is well sign posted.
 Lindeman Pass starts here.
-The walk around to Gladstone Pass is straight forward.
+The walk around to Lawton's Creek is straight forward.

 After crossing Lawton's creek the track heads up to a set of stairs cut into the side of a slab.
 The lower track that leads straight ahead is the track down to the old Gladstone Mine which is a short side trip.